eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 Note that the current handler can change any time but there is no problem as all handlers remain usbale during the entire program lifetime.
-Due to this, there are no issues like the ABA problem, the worst thing that can happen is working with a outdated handler.
+Due to this, there are no issues like the ABA problem, the worst thing that can happen is working with an outdated handler.

 This does not require blocking and only relies on fairly cheap atomic operations.
 Without using a mutex while using the handler, it is impossible that